THRASTRO/sofa.js/docs/era.eors.md

 ## Given:
 ```
    rnpb  double[3][3]  classical nutation x precession x bias matrix
-   s     double        the quantity s (the CIO locator)
+   s     double        the quantity s (the CIO locator) in radians
 ```

 ## Returned (function value):
 ```
-         double        the equation of the origins in radians.
+         double        the equation of the origins in radians
 ```

 ## Notes: